 Remember, these are passively cooled devices, no fans.

-However, personally I think it is about cooling.
+However, I think it is about cooling.
 The iPhone SE is a much smaller device.
 Smaller means there is less surface area to dissipate heat.
 When the processor gets warm then iOS is forced to lower the clock speeds until the temperate drops.
-Remember, these are passively cooled devices, no fans.
+Remember, these are passively cooled devices, with no fans.
 From using the iPhone SE and the iPhone 11 Pro Max side by side for the last few days, it is clear that the iPhone SE is running warmer to the touch.
 Also my initial testing of the performance of the SE when running hot shows a significant performance drop.
 When my testing is complete I will make a video on the Speed Test G channel.

 So, while the iPhone SE can sprint out of the gate faster than the Galaxy S20 Ultra, it seems that after the first few meters it slows down, particularly when all the cores of the CPU are being used simultaneously.
 In the end, it manages to get over the finish line ahead of the S20 Ultra, but that seems to depend on where you draw that line.